Admissions Policies - California Western

 We are aware that circumstances can change; therefore applicants who have been admitted may request, in writing via email or letter, a deferral to the next entering class.
 Please note that deferrals will be reviewed on an individual basis and are not usually granted unless there are extraordinary documented circumstances; thus there is no guarantee that the deferral will be granted.
 Students who receive deferrrals will be required to submit the seat deposit required for the current year and an additional seat deposit for the future class.

 There is no application fee for the 2013-2014 application year.
 All other fees can be made using a valid credit card on the admitted students website or by checks drawn on a U.S. bank or money orders in U.S. currency.
 Foreign checks cannot be processed by the law school.

 International J.D.
 Applicants

-Applicants who have earned an undergraduate degree from a school outside the United States or Canada must take the LSAT, submit the $55 application fee, and must have their academic transcripts analyzed by a credentials evaluation service.
+Applicants who have earned an undergraduate degree from a school outside the United States or Canada must take the LSAT and must have their academic transcripts analyzed by a credentials evaluation service.
 You may choose to register for the LSAC JD Credential Assembly Service.
 This service is included in the LSDAS subscription fee.
 The American Association of Collegiate Registrars and Admissions Officers (AACRAO) will evaluate the foreign transcripts and will incorporate this evaluation into the LSDAS report.

 If a private foreign transcript evaluation service is used, please note that we require a bachelor's degree equivalency statement along with an evaluation of the grade point average.